Beachside promenade – seafood market

 The popularity of Kep in earlier times as a seaside resort is still evident in the wide sidewalks built along the seashore, the many public sculptures/statues erected in the area, including a gilded statue of King Sihanouk on the beachside promenade.

-Fresh Blue crabs beachside at Kep
+Fresh blue crab – beachside at Kep

 The men off load the cane baskets full of their fresh catch.
 The women wade out into the sea in water up to their waist to drag the cane baskets back into the seashore.
 It is usually a family affair, the wives or women relatives hauling the baskets in.
-The cane baskets are full of freshly caught blue crabs.
+The cane baskets are full of freshly caught blue crab.
 Eager buyers are on hand to select and make purchases as the baskets are opened.
 There is much discussion and bartering before prices and quantities are agreed upon, and a deal made.

 Colorful stalls at the Seafood Market

-The seafood market on the beachside promenade has colorful stalls with all types of dried and preserved seafood as well as the baskets of fresh crabs being hauled into shore by the women of Kep.
+The seafood market on the beachside promenade has colorful stalls with all types of dried and preserved seafood as well as the baskets of fresh blue crab being hauled into shore by the women of Kep.
 There is also fresh fish, squid and luscious banana prawns ($3 kilo so cheap) for sale.

 If the catch is not sold immediately the baskets sit in the water near the seashore until more customers arrive.
 The fishing boats return at intervals during the morning to keep the supply replenished for the seafood market.
 Young children wait on the seashore watching anxiously as the fishing boats go in and out, and their mother’s wade out waist deep to bring the baskets in.